Bixilon/Minosoft/Contributing.md

 Please take a look at [/doc/contributing/Development.md](doc/contributing/Development.md)

 ### Share
 Minosoft is an open source project, it helps if you recommend it and share it more users (probably) use it.
-I'll fell good, that I developed something useful, and people start contributing.
+I'll feel good, that I developed something useful, and people start contributing.

 ### Donating